 Give your rental a tune-up at the local garage and get the brakes and accelerator fixed.
-Buy the best Standar Nasional Indonesia (SNI) helmet you can afford and do up the strap tightly.
-Forget life-long brain damage – a secondary skin infection from road-gash in this ultra-humid climate is guaranteed to put your holiday plans on hold.
+Buy the best Standar Nasional Indonesia (SNI) helmet you can afford and do the strap up tightly.
+Forget life-term brain damage – a secondary skin infection from road-gash in this ultra-humid climate is guaranteed to put your holiday plans on hold.

 Wear strong shoes – flip-flops are for the beach.
 Leave your shorts at home – jeans and a thick jacket will save you several layers of skin when you come off.
 Find some good travel insurance after reading the very small print.
 Keep your headlight on at all times – during the day, on full.
 Be very polite with the police when they stop you.
 Hug the kerb when you're taking a blind corner as other vehicles won't think twice about veering into your path.

-And if you're riding pillion, use a slow-flapping gesture with your arm – known locally as the magic hand-signal – to convince others that you really do intend to make that turn.
+And if you're riding pillion, use a slow-flapping gesture with your arm – known as 'the magic hand-signal' – to convince others that you really do intend to make that turn.